User Guide¶

 no_ops = False

-If you have access to the public half of the server’s certificate,
+If you have access to the server’s public certificate, you can pass the

 >>> db_ssl = connect(url, verify='/path/to/cert.pem')